The Scanning Process

 During scanning, all elements that will later be part of the 3D model are displayed clearly without overlay.
 Blue-colored areas will not be included in the final scan, either because they have not yet been captured or are too far away.

-After a successful connection with the GNSS receiver, scanning should only be started when the accuracy is below 1.5 cm and an RTK Fix is active—this is indicated by the accuracy icon turning green.
+After a successful connection with the GNSS receiver, scanning should only be started when the accuracy is below 1.5 cm and an RTK Fix is active.

 Alternatively, after a waiting period of 90 seconds, scanning can also be started with lower positional accuracy.
 This also applies when no external GNSS receiver is connected.
 In such cases, the app will note the imprecise positioning in the scan and record it for later display in the detail view.